Tokugawa Hidetada: Shōgun (1605–1623)

 To avoid his predecessor's fate, Ieyasu established a dynastic pattern soon after becoming shogun by abdicating in favor of Hidetada in 1605.
 Ieyasu retained significant power until his death in 1616; but Hidetada nevertheless assumed a role as formal head of the bakufu bureaucracy.

 Much to the dismay of Ieyasu, in 1612, Hidetada engineered a marriage between Sen, Ieyasu's favorite granddaughter, and Toyotomi Hideyori, who was living as a commoner in Osaka Castle with his mother.
 When this failed to quell Hideyori's intrigues, Ōgosho Ieyasu and Shogun Hidetada brought an army to Osaka.

-In 1614-1615, at Siege of Osaka, father and son once again disagreed on how to conduct this campaign against the recalcitrant Toyotomi forces in Osaka.
+In 1614–1615, at the Siege of Osaka, father and son once again disagreed on how to conduct this campaign against the recalcitrant Toyotomi forces in Osaka.
 In the ensuing siege Hideyori and his mother were forced to commit suicide.
 Even Hideyori's infant son (Kunimatsu), that he had with a concubine, was not spared.
 Only Sen was spared; she later remarried and had a new family.

 After Ieyasu's death in 1616, Hidetada took control of the bakufu.
 He strengthened the Tokugawa hold on power by improving relations with the Imperial court.
 To this end he married his daughter Kazuko to Emperor Go-Mizunoo.
 The product of that marriage, a girl, eventually succeeded to the throne of Japan to become Empress Meishō.
 The city of Edo was also heavily developed under his reign.

-Historian Michifumi Isoda opined that the total isolationism policy implemented by Hidetada has gradually weaken the military of Japan under Tokugawa shogunate in the long run.
+Historian Michifumi Isoda opined that the total isolationism policy implemented by Hidetada gradually weakened the military of Japan under Tokugawa shogunate in the long run.